A Foodie Guide to Spanish Christmas Food, including Starters, Warm Spanish Food, Desserts & Christmas Desserts

 First Course: Warm Spanish Food for Christmas

-The usual way to make this soup is to make pasta and a broth, or to make pasta, broth and to add meatballs in it.
+I make this recipe the usual way, which is to make this soup, is to make pasta and broth or to make pasta and broth and add meatballs to it.

 Croquettes are another example of typical Spanish food, and the number of variations in recipes is enormous.

-When it comes to the ham as one of the common ingredients in Spanish meals, it should be no surprise why ham croquettes are also present as a Christmas food in Spain.
+When it comes to ham as one of the common ingredients in Spanish meals, it should be no surprise that ham croquettes are also present as a Christmas food in Spain.

-Most of the ingredients such as eggs, bread crusts, salt, pepper, milk, flour, onions, and oil can be found in our homes.
+Most of the ingredients, such as eggs, bread crusts, salt, pepper, milk, flour, onions, and oil, can be found in our homes, making it one of the easiest Spanish Christmas food recipes.

 Spanish Ham Croquettes Recipe (Croquetas)